robert-j-webb/stackedit/safe eval.md

 ### A valid use case for Safe Eval:

 User Marsha is editing their shop for their hard earned neopets loot.
 They want to encourage loyalty, so they want to have a discount if a customer is a repeat buyer.
-They go into their shop editor and they select, `add a discount to all products.` Then, rather than selecting a flat rate like just 1%, they instead indicate they want to use a formula.
+Their shop supports discounts that are calculated based off of what the customer has previously purchased.
+Then, rather than selecting a flat rate like just 1%, they instead indicate they want to use a formula.
 Then, from a list of variables, they select `number of previous items purchased, price`.
 Then, they are provided with this screen to enter their formula in.

 ```js
 function (numberPreviousItemsPurchased, price) {